pershyn/storm-debian-packaging/README.md

 1. Clone the repository and edit the `storm-deb-packaging/debian/changelog` to set packaging version/maintainer to your prefered values, so you get contacted if other people will use the package compiled by you.
 2. Prepare the environment.
 You should have debian-based distribution with all tools listed in `bootstrap.sh` installed.
 Also, Vagrant is recommended, please find details below.
 3. Run the `build.sh`.
 It will go to nested folder `storm-deb-packaging` and execute the `dpkg-buildpackage -rfakeroot`.
-The sources will be downloaded as specified in `rules` file and package would be then created in `../`
+The sources will be downloaded as specified in `rules` file and package would be then created in `../`.
+In case you want to build SNAPSHOT version - follow the instructions below.

+### Creating a package of SNAPSHOT version of storm.

+Follow instructions in [storm/DEVELOPER.md](https://github.com/apache/storm/blob/master/DEVELOPER.md#packaging) to create a storm distribution.

+    # First, build the code.
+    $ mvn clean install  # you may skip tests with `-DskipTests=true` to save time

+    # Create the binary distribution.
+    $ cd storm-dist/binary && mvn package

+Then copy `storm-dist/binary/target/apache-storm-<version>.zip` to `storm-deb-packaging/downloads` and edit the `rules` and `changelog` files to use this zip.

 ## Using a package:

 According to [official storm guide](https://github.com/nathanmarz/storm/wiki/Setting-up-a-Storm-cluster) you have to have next things installed:
-- Java 6
-- Python 2.6.6
+- Java 6.
+But, according to [recent info](https://www.mail-archive.com/user@storm.incubator.apache.org/msg03230.html), storm-0.9.x works perfectly with java 1.6, 1.7 and 1.8.
+Also both openjdk and oracle jdk are supported.
+- Python 2.6.6 - It may work also with other version, however this one claimed to be tested.

 During the installation storm package also creates or enables existing storm user.